CasaDeRobison/wixtoolset-codeplex/src/chm/documents/customactions/wixnetfxextension.html.md

 </table>

-Here is a complete list of properties for the <b>.NET Framework 4.5</b> product family:
+Here is a complete list of properties for the <b>.NET Framework 4.5</b> and <b>.NET Framework 4.5.1</b> product families.
+Note that because v4.5.1 is an in-place upgrade to v4.5, the same properties are used for both versions.
+To differentiate, you must check the actual property value, which contains the .NET Framework Release value.
+For more information, see <a href="http://msdn.microsoft.com/en-us/library/ee942965%28v=VS.110%29.aspx">.NET Framework Deployment Guide for Developers</a>.

 <table cellspacing="0" cellpadding="4" class="style1" border="1">